 Washington State Bonus

-If your stock qualifies as QSBS under Section 1202, the excluded gain is also exempt from Washington’s 7% capital gains tax and the new 9.9% income tax (ESSB 6346, effective 2028).
+If your stock qualifies as QSBS under Section 1202, the excluded gain is also exempt from Washington's capital gains tax (9.9% on gains above $1M, 7% beneath, after a ~$270K standard deduction) and the new 9.9% income tax (ESSB 6346, effective 2028).
 The Washington legislature considered decoupling from the federal exclusion (SB 6229/HB 2292) but those bills did not pass.

 For comprehensive WA tax planning strategies, see the Washington State Income Tax Planning Guide.